 Dependent Care Flexible Spending Account (DCFSA)

 The Dependent Care Flexible Spending Account (DCFSA) can save taxes on day care expenses for a dependent child under age 13.
 Employees can also cover day care expenses for a disabled spouse or other disabled dependent.

 Benefit eligible employees may apply for tuition assistance for continuing education after one year of employment.
 Additional information is available by referring to the Tuition Assistance Policy on the SVHC Intranet, or by contacting the Human Resources department.

-All SVHC employees receive discounts at the Putnam Café and the Employee Cafeteria.
-Discounts are also available at local health & fitness centers.
+All SVHC employees receive discounts at the Putnam Café.
+Discounts are also available for some cell phone service and at local health & fitness centers.